alexisbaxman/jupyter_template/README.md

 * **Canonical Jupyter Book workflow:** as described in the official Jupyter Book documentation, it requires to locally install Jupyter Book (via pip or conda-forge), initialiding a MyST project and use command line to build the book from local stored markdown files.
 This is the most standard approach and is useful for local preview.
 * **GitHub direct workflow:** This is the workflow used for the MEGqc and BIDS-Manager documentation, and the one described in this protocol.
 You can create and edit your book by editing the repository files directly in GitHub, while GitHub Actions handles the building and deployment of the website.
 This workflow allows you to work remotely from the browser, without a local environment, without an installed CLI.

-*This repository allows you to clone it and start your own documentation by editing the existing files right away.
-The pictures in this protocol are stored in the folder `pics`, which you can safely erase.
-The images are taken from the BIDS-Manager documentation.*

-## How to start:
+## How to start
-The quickest approach is to clone an existing documentation repository that already compiles and deploys successfully, and then edit the different files to fit your needs.
-This repository contains the essential files and structure needed to build and deploy a Jupyter Book.
+The quickest approach is to clone an existing repository that already builds and deploys successfully, and then adapt the files to your own needs.
+To publish your documentation, go to Settings in your repository.
+In the left sidebar, open Pages, and under Build and deployment, select GitHub Actions as the source.
+Once this is set, GitHub will automatically provide the link to your Jupyter Book.
+For this to work, the repository must be public.

+## Essential Files

 * `README.md`: This Markdown file defines the description shown on a repository's front page, such as the protocol you are currently reading.
 It follows standard Markdown rules (explained below).
 Feel free to modify it.